 The theatres are small and intimate with comfortable reclining seats.
 They also have intermissions.

-We loved the astounding lake views at Treble Cone.
-Cardrona is better for beginners.
+We love the astounding lake views at Treble Cone, but Cardrona is better for beginners.

 Wanaka rivals Queenstown as the adventure capital of New Zealand.